From Star Trek: Theurgy Wiki

 Life at the Academy required a severe adjustment, but Alistair persevered, forging a life for himself.
 Much like everyone else on Earth, Alistair would watch the climactic Battle of Sector 001 with apprehension as the Borg cube approached, only for it to finally succumb to the combined firepower of the Federation fleet within sight of Earth itself.
 He saw the sensor readings after the cube’s destruction; the small spherical escape craft, the chroniton readings, the USS Enterprise’s pursuit and subsequent return.
 Even before the news was announced, Alistair had already guessed what had happened; the Borg had tried to change Earth’s history, only for the crew of the Enterprise to stop them.

 Alistair graduated in the middle of his class to Operations, being assigned to the Intrepid-class USS Pioneer in 2374, and was immediately thrown into the brutal crucible of the Dominion War.
 He spent most of the conflict behind a console, save for a couple of ground missions and a boarding action where he was forced to pick up a phaser.
-The experience, where Alistair saw friends die, lost a girlfriend in battle and ended up killing enemy soldiers in return proved a sobering experience.
+The experience, where Alistair saw friends die, saw his girlfriend mutilated in battle and ended up killing enemy soldiers in return proved a sobering experience.
 The man who emerged from the Dominion War in 2375 was different to the one who had graduated from the Academy; much older, much more sober, less naive.

 Alistair didn’t forget his dream, however.
 Every year, he filed a request for a transfer to the Department of Temporal Investigations, only for it to be rejected with a note that Alistair required more experience.
 Finally in 2379, however, Alistair’s application was approved, and he was given special training.
 The Department of Temporal Investigations was a civilian agency within the Federation government but it employed a sizeable contingent of qualified Starfleet personnel as well.
 Alistair spent two years in a DTI facility on Vulcan, learning the job and doing the menial work, such as interviewing time travellers, assisting temporal refugees and cataloguing temporal incidents.